mwangdakota/pages-uswds-jekyll/pages/about.md

 ## About NSF

-America's Seed Fund is a program within the [National Science Foundation](https://www.nsf.gov/) and housed within the [Division of Industrial Innovation and Partnerships](https://www.nsf.gov/div/index.jsp?div=IIP) within the Directorate of Engineering.
+America's Seed Fund is a program within the <a href="https://www.nsf.gov/" target="_blank">National Science Foundation</a> and housed within the <a href="https://www.nsf.gov/div/index.jsp?div=IIP" target="_blank">Division of Industrial Innovation and Partnerships</a> within the Directorate of Engineering.
 NSF is a federal agency that supports fundamental research and education across all fields of science and engineering, currently with an $8.5 billion budget.

 Through the merit review process, NSF funds the most innovative ideas in science and technology.
 Notable NSF-supported advances include Doppler radar, the Internet, web browsers, bar codes, magnetic resonance imaging, inkjet printers, computer-aided design systems, tissue engineering, and other technology-based innovations that spur economic activity and improve the quality of life for all Americans.
 </div>